valancej/Anchore-Enterprise-k8s/README.md

 Once I login to the UI and begin to analyze images, I can see the following vulnerability and policy evaluation metrics displaying on the dashboard.

 ![dashboard](images/dashboard.png)

+## Conclusion

+You now have an installation of Anchore Enterprise up and running on Amazon EKS.
+For more info on Anchore Engine or Enterprise, you can join our community [Slack channel](https://anchore.com/slack), or request a [technical demo](https://anchore.com/get-anchore/).